tribeiros/S8/README.md

 https://developer.android.com/studio/command-line/dumpsys

 ## Resolve Issue
-**Resolve** this issueis necessary an application enable wakelock function for you S8 dont enter in doze mode
+To **Resolve** this issue is necessary an application with enable wakelock function for you S8 dont enter in doze mode
 Because the issue occurred when S8 is on `doze` mode and enter in a `maintenance window`

 ### How to